Disability discrimination in schools

 It’s the school who must pay if they make reasonable adjustments and they are never allowed to charge you for them.

-If your child is disadvantaged by something at school because of their disability there are two things you can ask them to do:
+If your child is disadvantaged by something at school because of their disability there are 2 things you can ask them to do:

 - provide extra aids or services - for example, extra staff assistance, a BSL interpreter, specialist equipment like an induction loop or an adapted keyboard